bkeepers/git-history/article.md

 ## Introduction

 While scientists have crushed the dream of traveling back in time, [Git](http://git-scm.com/) offers control over the fourth dimension when the wrongs of the past need to be corrected.
-The distributed version control system allows commits to be amended, discarded, reordered and modified to scrub data from a repository.
+The distributed version control system allows commits to be amended, discarded, reordered and modified to scrub the history a repository.

-Before the excitement of witnessing this rare phenomena becomes overwhelming, heed the warnings of an experienced time traveler.
+Before the excitement of participating in this rare phenomena becomes overwhelming, heed the warnings of an experienced time traveler.
 Git obeys the law of causality—every commit in a git repository is inextricably linked to the commit before it.
 Changing one commit alters all the commits that come after, creating an alternate reality.
 Altering the past can be dangerous and–except in rare circumstances–should only be done if the events being altered have not been observed by anyone else.
 Branches that have already been pushed to a remote should not be altered.

 Join me as we explore ways to rewrite history with git.

 ## Amend Recent History

-The safest and likely most common form of rewriting the git history is to amend the latest commit.
 For whatever reason, the human brain seems wired to remember something important just after pressing the "Send" button on an email, and the right words always come to mind after a conversation is over.
 Likewise, I often realize I made a mistake immediately after making a commit in git.
+The safest and most common form of rewriting the git history is to amend the latest commit.

 This article was written in a [git repository](https://github.com/bkeepers/git-history).
 The first commit was to create a README explaining the purpose of the repository.